jddf-examples/typescript-mongo-analytics/README.md

 TypeError: Cannot read property 'length' of undefined
 ```

-Avoiding problems like this is a big part of TypeScript's value-add.
+Avoiding problems like this is a big part of why TypeScript is so great.
 But
-TypeScript doesn't have a run-time type checker, so it's all to easy to get into
+TypeScript doesn't have a run-time type checker, so it's all too easy to get
-this situation.
+into this situation.

 ### How JDDF solves this